OpenEvalProject/evals/manuscripts/elife-77850/v2/manuscript.md

 On average, the patients were mild to moderately impaired with a mean MMSE score of 22.8 ± 4.5 (MMSE range: 22–26), mean CDR of 0.72 ± 0.47 (CDR range: 0.5–0.8), and mean CDR-SOB of 3.8 ± 2.5, with characteristic cognitive deficits (Table 1; Appendix 1—table 1).

-## Regional spectral changes in AD: increased delta–theta and reduced alpha and beta
+### Regional spectral changes in AD: increased delta–theta and reduced alpha and beta

 Patients with AD showed a clear leftward shift in their power spectra when compared to age-matched controls.
 Specifically, AD patients showed a reduced spectral power within alpha (CI, 58.04–59.85 dB, 60.33–61.69 dB, AD and controls, respectively) and beta (CI, 53.16–54.11B, 56.03–56.75 dB, AD and controls, respectively) but increased power within delta–theta bands (60.14–61.79 dB, 57.60–58.85 dB, AD and controls, respectively) (Figure 1A, B).
 A direct region-wise comparison showed a frontal predominant spatial distribution for the spectral power increase within delta–theta and a posterior predominant distribution for the spectral power reduction in alpha and beta, in patients with AD (Figure 1C; Appendix 1—figure 1).
 These results demonstrate the frequency-specific and region-dependent characteristics of oscillatory abnormalities in AD.

 ![Figure 1.](https://cdn.elifesciences.org/articles/77850/elife-77850-fig1-v2.jpg)

 **Figure 1.:** Patients with AD showed higher delta–theta (2–7 Hz) spectral power and lacked a clear alpha peak (8–12 Hz) as opposed to controls (A).
 A two-way ANOVA comparing patients and controls showed significantly higher spectral power within delta–theta frequency band and showed significantly lower spectral power within alpha and beta (13–35 Hz) bands, in AD patients (B).
 The markers depict the least-square means, and the error bars depict the 95% confidence intervals.
 Regional patterns of spectral power changes in patients with AD showed increased delta–theta power is predominant in the frontal regions and reduced alpha and beta spectral power is predominant in the temporoparietal and occipital cortices (C).
 Images show the t-values from statistical comparison of regional data, based on DK atlas parcellations, and thresholded at FDR 10%.
 Schematic representation of the linear neural mass model (NMM) (D), where the NMM represents local assemblies of excitatory and inhibitory neurons at each region of interest (ROI) lumped into linear systems.
 External inputs and outputs are gated through both excitatory and inhibitory neurons.
-The recurrent architecture of the two pools within a local area is captured by the neuronal time-constants, τ and eτ, and neural gain terms, ig and eeg, indicating the loops created by recurrents within excitatory, inhibitory, and cross-populations.
+The recurrent architecture of the two pools within a local area is captured by the neuronal time-constants, τe and τi, and neural gain terms, gee and gii, indicating the loops created by recurrents within excitatory, inhibitory, and cross-populations.
 At each ROI, the model delivers these parameters as it predicts the broad-band spectrum (1–35 Hz) optimized to the empirical spectrum derived from MEG.
-Patients with AD showed significantly increased neuronal time-constants, iiτ and eτ compared to age-matched controls (iE).
-Patients with AD also showed increased excitatory neural gains (g) and reduced inhibitory neural gains (eeg) than controls (c).
+Patients with AD showed significantly increased neuronal time-constants, τe and τi compared to age-matched controls (E).
+Patients with AD also showed increased excitatory neural gains (gee) and reduced inhibitory neural gains (gii) than controls (c).
 The markers and error bars depict the least-square means and 95% confidence intervals.
-Abbreviations: AD, Alzheimer’s disease; MEG, magnetoencephalography.ii
+Abbreviations: AD, Alzheimer’s disease; MEG, magnetoencephalography.

-## Estimated NMM parameters demonstrate altered excitatory and inhibitory subpopulation activity
+### Estimated NMM parameters demonstrate altered excitatory and inhibitory subpopulation activity

 We used a linear NMM, capable of reproducing spectral properties of neural activity, to predict the empirical spectra at regional level (i.e., 68 cortical regions) in patients with AD and controls.
 NMM predicted four parameters for neuronal populations: excitatory time-constant (τe), inhibitory time-constant (τi), excitatory neural gain (gee), and inhibitory neural gain (gii).
 Specifically, in each subject, and for each cortical region, the NMM parameters were estimated based on the best fit (highest Pearson correlation coefficient) between observed MEG power spectrum and the predicted NMM spectrum (Figure 1D; Appendix 1—figure 2).
 Statistical mixed models with repeated measures demonstrated that AD patients have significantly increased time-constant parameters of excitatory and inhibitory neurons (τe and τi) than controls (Figure 1E; τe: CI, 15.27–16.19, 11.49–12.18; p < 0.0001; τi: CI, 16.03–16.96, 15.02–15.73; p = 0.0002, AD and controls, respectively).
 Furthermore, AD patients showed increased gee and reduced gii compared to controls indicating abnormal neural gains in both excitatory and inhibitory subpopulations (Figure 1E; gee: CI, 1.88–2.21, 1.59–1.87; p = 0.0005; gii: CI, 3.04–3.42, 3.52–3.81; p = 0.0003, AD and controls, respectively).
 The regional patterns of increased excitatory time-constants and neural gains showed the highest changes in a spatial pattern involving thetemporal lobe and the precuneus (Figure 2A, C).
 Increased inhibitory time-constants showed a distributed spatial pattern involving frontal and parietal cortices (Figure 2B), while the reduced inhibitory neural gains showed the highest reductions in the right temporal and posterior parietal regions (Figure 2C).